jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Soft attention

 We can implement attention with soft attention or hard attention.
 In soft attention, instead of using the image as an input to the LSTM, we input a weighted image features accounted for attention.
-Soft attention computes weights to be multiplied with input features.
-If we visualize those weighted features, the highlights represent high attention areas.
-For example, with the context $$h_{t-1} $$ "A man holding a couple plastic", soft attention highlights the plastic container area to predict the word "container".
+We compute the weights for $$ x_1, x_2, x_3 \text{ and } x_{4} $$ respectively based on the current context $$ h_{t-1} $$ and $$ x $$.
+We multiply the weights with the corresponding $$ x_1, x_2, x_3 \text{ and } x_{4} $$ to form the input to the LSTM.
+If we visualize the weighted features, dark areas are where attention is low.
+By reducing the features' value of irrelevant areas, the LSTM makes better predictions.
+For example, with the context of "A man holding a plastic", the weighted features focus arround the plastic container area and make the word prediction "container".

 <div class="imgcap">
 <img src="/assets/att/attention2.png" style="border:none;;">